Usamasajjad/Usamasajjad/README.md

 <img alt="Banner" src="Banner.png" width=100%/>
 <hr style="height:1px;">

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on strengthening my existing skillset and learning new cool stuff.
+Ultimately I want to be at a point where I can buid Web or cross platform applications from scratch, deploy and scale them.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...